 Now, add the chicken stock, salt, and pepper

 Turn the heat down to a simmer and cook the soup for about 30 minutes.

 Prepare the toppings while you wait for the soup to cook.

-Toast the bread and cut it into a small dice.
+Toast the bread and cut it into small dice.

-Mix the parmesan and gruyere cheese together in a mixing bowl.
+Combine the parmesan and gruyere cheese in a mixing bowl.

 Top with the croutons then the cheeses.

 Place the bowls on a baking tray and into the oven under the broiler.